ValveSoftware/Proton/README.md

 targets to build Proton:

 `make install` - This will install Proton into your user's Steam directory.
 You may need to restart the Steam client to see it.
-It will be called `proton-localbuild`.
-Subsequent `make install` invocations will overwrite this installation.
+The tool's name in the Steam client will be based on the currently checked out branch of Proton.
+You can override this name using the `build_name` variable.

 `make deploy` - This will create a deployment tarball and set of files which can be distributed as a Proton package.
 This is what we use to deploy Proton to Steam users.
 The package will be dropped into a new directory in `vagrant_share/`, named after the nearest Git tag (see `git describe`).

+`make clean` - This will completely erase the build tree.

+`make help` - View the Makefile documentation and examples.

 We also provide targets useful for simple Wine development: